terodox/terodox.tech/content/posts/2020-01-26--lit-html-part-3/index.md

 [In a previous post](/handling-web-component-markup-with-lit-html/) I covered the basics of lit-html.
 If you haven't read it yet, some of this post will probably not make sense.

 Event listeners are an important part of the way we  build components for the modern web.
-When an input changes, or a user changes the state of a component, and event is the way we let parent components know there's an action to take.
+When an input changes, or a user changes the state of a component, an event is the way we let parent components know there's an action to take.

 lit-html provides a simple syntax to help us handle adding, and removing, event listeners to a component.
 The syntax is straight forward.
-Just add a `@` then the event name you are listening for at an attribute of the component.
+Just add a `@` then the event name you are listening for as an attribute of the tag.
 Then use the lit-html style binding syntax to associate a function to fire when the event is emitted.

 Let's check out an example: